Venue Explorer: Dallas

 The 48,000-square-foot Bomb Factory in Dallas’ Deep Ellum district is a historic site that has had a number of lives.
 Back in 1914 at the start of the auto age, it was one of the first Ford manufacturing facilities.
 During WWII it was a production site for bombs and other artillery, finally closing in the ’70s.
 When it was reopened as a music venue in 1993 its history was honored with the name The Bomb Factory, and bands like Black Sabbath, Nine Inch Nails, and Rage Against the Machine appeared there.
 That iteration of the bomb factory closed in 1997, but it was renovated and revived in 2015 by Clint Barlow, the owner of Trees Dallas.
 In addition to presenting such artists as Robert Plant, D’Angelo, Sturgill Simpson, and Erykah Badu, the 4,300-capacity venue became a hub for sports including mixed martial arts and boxing.

-Located in Dallas’ jumping Deep Ellum district, Trees has some heavy history as a venue for alternative music.
+Located in Dallas’ jumping Deep Ellum district, Trees has some heavy history as a venue for alternative music and is one of the best bars in Dallas for live music.
 The 600-capacity club earned its rep in its early years as the place to see the likes of Radiohead, The Afghan Whigs, and Nirvana.
 The first version of Trees closed its doors in 2009, but live-music entrepreneurs Clint and Whitney Barlow gave the club a new lease on life when they reopened it in 2009.
 Since then, the venue has hosted concerts by a diverse roster of artists including Post Malone (in his first-ever sold-out show), G Love & Special Sauce, The Melvins, Talib Kweli, Crystal Method, Of Montreal, Andrew W.K., and plenty of others.

 You Might Like